SkymindIO/skil-clients/go/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **TransformprocessGet**
-> TransformProcess TransformprocessGet(ctx, deploymentName, transformName)
+> TransformProcess TransformprocessGet(ctx, deploymentName, versionName, transformName)
 Gets the JSON string of the deployed transform process

 Retrieves the JSON string of the deployed transform process